Natsoulas/LEO-Satellite/README.md

 (Currently In Development), (I expect to be finished by the new year) (life got in the way)

-  During holiday break:

-    -setup orbit portion of sim for a simple circular LEO Orbit, no need to setup realistic perturbations just yet

-    -setup VUW attitude frame as reference frame

-    -work on making an in house r,v to keplerian elements conversion software in C++ to implement in this sim

 Development progress log: